skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ## 19th of Last Summer (late afternoon) {.date}

 Back in the main hall, the other members of the party are surprised to see Thordek return so soon.
-In fact, Eomer has not yet finished giving an account of his meeting with the Queen when Thordek arrives.
+In fact, Eomier has not yet finished giving an account of his meeting with the Queen when Thordek arrives.

 Thu'fir has left the Citadel on an errand.
 Upon hearing that they